Last updated on September 27, 2023

 Using Producthero to optimize your titles

 Optimizing your titles can be a time-consuming process.
 Especially if you have many fashion items.
 That is why you can see the performance of your products within Producthero.
 This will help you to choose which titles you should optimize.
 And even better, if you open the product, it will also give suggestions of attributes to add to your product title.
-The Producthero Optimizer is available for all customers on Producthero CSS.
+The Producthero title optimization tool (formerly known as ‘Optimizer’) is available for all customers on Producthero CSS.

 As mentioned before, it is completely normal to have a large share of Zombies.
 Especially when a new collection is added.
 It can even be the case that 95% (or more) of your assortment is labeled as a Zombie.
 Even though this is normal, we offer a Labelizer campaign structure which (among other things) helps you to reduce this share.

 Campaign 1: Heroes, Sidekicks and Zombies

 We recommend keeping the Heroes, Sidekicks, and Zombies included in your existing campaign.
 Only remove the Villains from your campaign, more on this is explained in the next paragraph and the case study below.

 Campaign 2: Your Villains

 Villains are products you are losing money on.
 In other words, they’re your bad-performing products.
 This is not what you want, so what can be done to make them more profitable?
 Remove these Villains from your existing (all products) campaign and create a separate campaign for this label.
 By doing this, you can give this campaign a specific treatment and make sure they become more profitable.
 Learn how you should treat Villain products by setting the right Target ROAS.

 Watch this video to discover how you can create a separate campaign for your Villains in Google Ads.